-For our next comparison of these two brokers, being able to trade the way you want is a must.
+Next to commission rates, being able to trade what you want is important.
 Robinhood supports Stock Trading and Options Trading while TD Ameritrade supports Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading.
-When it comes to mutual funds, Robinhood trails TD Ameritrade by 12,418 total mutual funds, with TD Ameritrade offering 12418 and Robinhood offering 0.
+Looking at mutual funds, TD Ameritrade boasts an offering of 11949 mutual funds compared to Robinhood's 0 available funds.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 TD Ameritrade has virtual trading, Robinhood doesn't.
-For mobile trading, Robinhood along with TD Ameritrade both support the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Debit Cards and Credit Cards at TD Ameritrade while customers at Robinhood can have none of these.
+Taking a look at mobile trading, Robinhood along with TD Ameritrade both support the iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Debit Cards and Credit Cards are available to clients of TD Ameritrade while Robinhood offers customers none of these.

 Overall, between Robinhood and TD Ameritrade, TD Ameritrade is the winner.

 TD Ameritrade Review